 ACTION DELIVERABLE TIMELINE RESPONSIBILITY 7.
 Engage employees in cultural learning opportunities to increase understanding and appreciation of Aboriginal and Torres Strait Islander cultures, histories and achievements.
-6 5 0 1 1 Develop and implement a cultural awareness and safety training strategy for our personnel, which defines cultural learning needs of employees in all areas of our business and considers various ways cultural learning can be provided (online, face to face workshops or cultural immersion).
-September 2017 Aboriginal & Torres Strait Islander Workforce Development Advisor Director, People & Culture \ (Investigate opportunities to work with local Traditional Owners and/or Aboriginal and Torres Strait Islander consultants to develop cultural awareness and cultural safety training.
-March 2017 Aboriginal & Torres Strait Islander Workforce Development Advisor Director, People & Culture [85% of staff and the Board of Directors to undertake cultural awareness and/or competency and safety learning.
-June 2019 Director, People & Culture · \ Reconciliation discussed regularly at fall staff' and departmental meetings, with updates provided by members of the RAC where possible.
-June 2019 Chief Executive officer Executive Team \ \ Agree to a set of measureable (cultural competencies' for working with Aboriginal and Torres Strait Islander people, to be included in the Cultural Protocols.
+7.1 Develop and implement a cultural awareness and safety training strategy for our personnel, which defines cultural learning needs of employees in all areas of our business and considers various was cultural learning can be provided (online, face to face workshops or cultural immersion).
+September 2017 Aboriginal & Torres Strait Islander Workforce Development Advisor Director, People & Culture 7.2 Investigate opportunities to work with local Traditional Owners and/ or Aboriginal and Torres Strait Islander consultants to develop cultural awareness and cultural safety training.
+March 2017 Aboriginal & Torres Strait Islander Workforce Development Advisor Director, People & Culture 7.3 85% of staff and the Board of Directors to undertake cultural awareness and/or competency and safety learning.
+June 2019 Director, People & Culture 7.4 Reconciliation discussed regularly a 'all staff' and departmental meeting with updates provided by members the RAC where possible.
+S, Chief Executive officer Executive Team 7.5 Agree to a set of measurable 'cultural competencies' for working with Aboriginal and Torres Strait Islander people, to be included in the Cultural Protocols.
 June 2018 Aboriginal & Torres Strait Islander Workforce Development Advisor Director, People & Culture 8.
-Engage employees in understanding the significance of Aboriginal and Torres Strait Islander cultural protocols, such as Welcome to Country and Acknowledgement of Country, to ensure there is a shared meaning. t Develop guidelines around Welcome to Country and Acknowledgement of Country in our cultural protocols document.
-December 2017 Aboriginal & Torres Strait Islander Workforce Development Advisor 8 Invite a Traditional Owner to provide a Welcome to Country for every significant event, including the launch of publications.
-June 2019 Aboriginal & Torres Strait Islander Workforce Development Advisor RAC Chairperson á Include Acknowledgement of Country at the commencement of significant internal and external meetings.
-June 2019 RAC Chairperson k A Welcome to Country ceremony to be delivered by a Traditional Owner of Country at the opening of every new office.
-June 2019 Executive Team RAC Chairperson
+Engage employees in understanding the significance of Aboriginal and Torres Strait Islander cultural protocols, such as Welcome to Country and Acknowledgement of Country, to ensure there is a shared meaning.
+8.1 Develop guidelines around Welcom to Country and Acknowledgement of Country in our cultural protocols document. e December 2017 Aboriginal & Torres Strait Islander Workforce Development Advisor 8.2 Invite a Traditional Owner to provide a Welcome to Country for every significant event, including the laund of publications.
+Aboriginal & Torres Strait Islander Workforce Development Advisor RAC Chairperson 8.3 Include Acknowledgement of Coun at the commencement of significant internal and external meetings. - RAC Chairperson 8.4 A Welcome to Country ceremony to be delivered by a Traditional Owner of Country at the opening of every new office.
+Executive Team RAC Chairperson